nrfconnect/sdk-nrf/applications/matter_bridge/doc/matter_bridge_description.rst

       uart:~$ matter_bridge onoff 1 3

    Note that the above command will only work if the :ref:`CONFIG_BRIDGED_DEVICE_SIMULATED_ONOFF_SHELL <CONFIG_BRIDGED_DEVICE_SIMULATED_ONOFF_SHELL>` option is selected in the build configuration.
-   If the Kconfig option is not selected, the simulated device changes its state periodically in autonomous manner and can not be controlled by using shell commands.
+   If the Kconfig option is not selected, the simulated device changes its state periodically in autonomous manner and cannot be controlled by using shell commands.

 Controlling a simulated On/Off Light Switch bridged device Use the following command: